mario-to-lowercase/MicroDoc/pages/getting-started.md

-# 🚀 Getting Started with Microblog
+# 🚀 Getting Started with MicroDoc

-This comprehensive guide will walk you through setting up, configuring, and using Microblog for your website or blog.
+This comprehensive guide will walk you through setting up, configuring, and using MicroDoc for your website or blog.

 ---

 ## 📋 Prerequisites

-Before installing Microblog, ensure you have:
+Before installing MicroDoc, ensure you have:

 - Basic knowledge of HTML, Markdown, and JSON
 - A text editor for editing files (VS Code, Sublime Text, etc.)